Cocktail Hall of Shame

 Being a busy restaurant, Frank had to keep his encounters very short, so he said he’ll come back once he seats another couple.
 About ten minutes later he wanders back to the bar and sees his Ying Yang Cocktail pretty much the way he left it.
 I think they took two sips each and it wasn’t to their liking.
 Frank realized that they didn’t like it and basically stated so, and told me not to charge them for the drink.

-Frank made a whole lot of mistakes.
-He didn’t size up the guests, he made a drink that appeals to kids, not adults, he took it as a competition and he hasn’t updated his skills in years.
+Frank made a whole lot of mistakes in this situation.
+He didn’t size up the guests, he made a drink that appeals to kids, not adults, he made it a competition and he hasn’t updated his skills in years, possibly decades.
 The drink isn’t anything special, just sweet, and following a Mai Tai would probably seem a magnitude sweeter than normal.
 Poor observation skills.

 And that’s why the Ying Yang Cocktail wins this edition of the Cocktail Hall of Shame.